Zinc deficiency

 Zinc deficiency in humans is caused by reduced dietary intake, inadequate absorption, increased loss, or increased body system use.
 The most common cause is reduced dietary intake.
 In the U.S., the Recommended Dietary Allowance (RDA) is 8 mg/day for women and 11 mg/day for men.

 The highest concentration of dietary zinc is found in oysters, meat, beans, and nuts.
 Increasing the amount of zinc in the soil and thus in crops and animals is an effective preventive measure.
-Zinc deficiency may affect up to 2 billion people worldwide.
+Zinc deficiency may affect up to 17% or 2 billion people worldwide.

 Signs and symptoms

-Skin, nails and hair
+Skin, nails, and hair

 Zinc deficiency may manifest as acne, eczema, xerosis (dry, scaling skin), seborrheic dermatitis, or alopecia (thin and sparse hair).
 It may also impair or possibly prevent wound healing.

 Mouth

 Zinc deficiency can manifest as non-specific oral ulceration, stomatitis, or white tongue coating.
 Rarely it can cause angular cheilitis (sores at the corners of the mouth).